 Types of cyber attacks

 In addition to financial gains from stolen bank account and credit card numbers, ransom payments and intellectual property theft, cyber attacks may aim to disrupt the operations of targeted organizations or be a form of protest against government and corporate policies.
-One of the complicating factors in preventing cyber attacks is that there also are many different types of them to guard against.
+One of the complicating factors in preventing cyber attacks is that there also are many different types to guard against.

 - DDoS.
 These attacks seek to overwhelm targeted websites, servers and other systems with a flood of messages, connection requests or malformed packets.
 They can be used both for ransom demands and to disrupt business operations.